mlsmi/eliis-cal/README.md

 2. Open your web browser and visit [http://localhost:3000](http://localhost:3000).

 The page will reload automatically when you make changes to the code.
-You will also see any lint errors in the console.

 ## Building Event Calendar Application